FindEstater

 Frequently asked questions

-What is the current state of the real estate market in Croatia?
+What are the basics of the Croatian real estate market?

 Can foreigners buy property in Croatia?

-What taxes and fees should buyers expect in Croatia?
+What taxes and fees should I expect when buying property in Croatia?

 Get matched with the right listings